 - Advanced math and money handling skills

 - Multi-tasking and problem-solving skills

-As of (1/2016).
-Pay starts at $14/hr and increases to $15/hr after one year of employment.
+As of January 2018.
+Pay starts at $15/hr.
 Wage increases occur yearly, and the wage scale is the same for all staff regardless of job duties.

 During the trial period, the weekly hourly commitment will be a minimum of 30 hours per week, with the possibility of up to 40 hours per week.
 Hours will be a combination of permanent, as needed, and on-call shifts.
 The first 1500 hours of employment are a trial period.
 New Staff receive thorough training and gradually assume increased hours and responsibility in their job description duties.